 As a foreign company expanding to Australia, it’s beneficial to seek out an external provider who can act as your Nominee Director in the country.
 That way, you can get specialist support to form your LLC in Australia in full compliance with corporate regulations.

 Get started in a strong, stable economy with minimum liability by forming a Proprietary Limited Company in Australia through Biz Latin Hub.
-Our team of local and expatriate professionals have the depth of knowledge and experience to enable foreign companies in Australia through providing a full range of market entry and back-office services.
+Our team of local and expatriate professionals has the depth of knowledge and experience to enable foreign companies in Australia through providing a full range of market entry and back-office services.
 This includes market entry strategy, company formation, ongoing commercial representation, hiring, visa processing, and due diligence activities.

 Get in touch with us here at Biz Latin Hub for personalized advice on how you can get started.

 Learn more about our team and expert authors.